Direct Preference Optimization for Adaptive Concept-based Explanations: Experiments

 \subsection{Pragmatic explanations adapt to listener preferences}

+Here, we verify that our training procedure can successfully adapt utterances to different listeners via preference supervision only.
+In particular, we follow \cref{eq:temperature_scaling} and simulate listeners with different preferences by specifying prior distributions over groups of claims.
+Intuitively, as the distribution of topics in an utterance deviates from the prior, the output of the model becomes more uniform, making it harder to learn, and the strength of this effect can be increased with a temperature scale $\tau \geq 0$ such that when $\tau = 0$, the listener has no preference.

-As detailed in \cref{sec:procedure}, we simulate listener preferences using temperature scaling with respect to a prior distribution over groups of claims.
-We stress that pragmatic speakers receive supervision about the prior of the listener with preference pairs only, and not with strong supervision.
-For the CUB dataset---which includes human annotations of 312 claims describing various key features of a bird---we categorize claims into 6 topics: bill features (29 claims), tail features (43 claims), head features (59 claims), color (129 claims), patterns (16 claims), and shape (24 claims).
-We consider two listeners with different preferences: one that has a uniform prior over all topics (i.e., they prefer explanations that cover all aspects of a bird), and one that excludes claims about the bill, tail, and shape of a bird (i.e., head, color, and patterns only) because these features may be unintuitive or difficult to distinguish by most people (because of occlusions, for example).
-We refer to the former as a \emph{uniform} prior, and the latter as a \emph{topic} prior.
-For the CheXpert dataset, we augment the original vocabulary of 12 medical findings by aggregating similar terms and describing them in laymen words, for a total of 20 claims (see \cref{fig:chexpert_vocabulary} for the aggregation scheme).
-We consider two listeners: a \emph{doctor} listener who prefers medical findings, and a \emph{patient} listener favoring laymen descriptions.
-We remark that the laymen vocabulary contains fewer terms than the medical findings, such that adapting to a doctor or a patient is not equivalent to finding a one-to-one mapping of the claims.
+We study adaptation on the CUB and CheXpert datasets.
+For CUB---which includes annotations of 312 concepts describing various features of a bird---we categorize claims into 6 topics: bill features (29 claims), tail features (43 claims), head features (59 claims), color (129 claims), patterns (16 claims), and shape (24 claims).
+We consider two different listeners with their respective topic priors: a \emph{uniform} prior over all topics, and a \emph{topic} prior that includes claims about head, color, and patterns only.
+That is, the topic prior excludes claims about the bill, tail, and shape of a bird.
+This choice is motivated by the fact that these features may be unintuitive or difficult to distinguish, for example, because of occlusions in an image.